 - Like, follow, share and make comments on other pages in your genre.

 Join a community of podcasters.
 Many podcast producers are fans of the medium and could be possible audience members.
 They can also help you spread the word.
-We’re very proud of our Blubrry podcast community as the kind of place where you can make connections.
+We’re very proud that our Blubrry podcast community is the kind of place where you can make connections.
 If you produce a video podcast also consider submitting to the Miro Guide, which specializes in video podcasts.

-Go to places on the Web where your topics are important.
+Go to places on the web where your topics are important.
 Let’s say you create a travel podcast.
 Head to a popular travel forum and join the conversation.
 Don’t just show up and announce your show and not participate in the forum.
 Be helpful.
 Consider putting your show information in your signature line and make mention of special episodes when they apply to the discussion.
 You can also leave comments on similar blog posts mentioning an episode that you created that matches the topic on the page.
 The key is to remember to not be too promotional (spamming).
 As long as it feels like it truly fits in the conversation, don’t be afraid to mention it.

 Connect with other podcasts.
 Unlike TV or radio shows that are on at certain time, podcasts are non-real-time and can be consumed on demand (which is our strong point).
 This means that other podcasters in your niche are a great resource to help promote your podcast.
 Most listeners / viewers do not just listen to one podcast in their area of interest, they listen to several.
 Why not yours?
 Make a short promo for your show and send it to other podcasters to promote.
 Podcast producers in general like promoting other good shows.
 Be sure to offer to promote other podcasters’ shows.